otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 The OTRv4 Prekey Server specification can not protect against an active attacker performing Denial of Service attacks (DoS).

-During the DAKE performed by the publisher with the Prekey Server, the network model provides in-order delivery of messages.

 This specification aims to support future OTR versions.
 Because of that, the Prekey Server should support multiple prekey messages from different/future OTR versions, starting with the current version, 4.